schedin/actions-runner-fat/README.md

 # Fat Actions Runner
-This container image is intended to be used by a self-hosted runner with the Actions Runner Controller (ARC) in Kubernetes.
+This container image is intended to be used by a self-hosted runner with the Actions Runner Controller (ARC) in Kubernetes, or standalone as a general purpose build container.
 See [Managing self-hosted runners with Actions Runner Controller](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller).
 It tries to be compatible with the official GitHub Actions Runner image: `ghcr.io/actions/actions-runner:latest` (see [Dockerfile for actions-runner](https://github.com/actions/runner/tree/main/images)).
 This image has included most of the tools that exist in the [official GitHub Actions runner Ubuntu VM image](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2404-Readme.md).